R&D Project

 R&D institutions

-Osaka University, Kyushu University, Tokyo Institute of Technology, The University of Tokyo, University of Toyama, Nagoya University, University at Buffalo, Fujita Health University, Keio University, Tokyo Medical And Dental University Hospital, National Institute of Informatics, The Jikei University School of Medicine, and Kagawa University
+Osaka University, Kyushu University, Institute of Science Tokyo, The University of Tokyo, University of Toyama, Nagoya University, University at Buffalo, Fujita Health University, Keio University, Institute of Science Tokyo Hospital, National Institute of Informatics, The Jikei University School of Medicine, Kagawa University, Nagoya Institute of Technology, Chiba Institute of Technology, Tokyo City University, and Hiroshima University

 PDF Download